O-sameh/CRM/README.md

 # Simple CRM System

-This is a simple Customer Relationship Management (CRM) system built using native PHP.
-The system allows you to manage customers by performing basic CRUD (Create, Read, Update, Delete) operations.
+This is a simple Employees Management system built using native PHP.
+The system allows you to manage employees by performing basic CRUD (Create, Read, Update, Delete) operations.
 Additionally, simple user authentication is applied to restrict access to certain functionalities.

 ## Features

 - User Authentication (Login/Logout)
-- Add new customers
+- Add new employees
-- View customer details
+- View employee details
-- Update customer information
+- Update employee information
-- Delete customers
+- Delete employees
-- List all customers
+- List all employees

 ## Technologies Used